Marvin1003/react-lazily-img/README.md

 # React Lazily IMG
 **React Lazily IMG** is a React Wrapper Component to lazily load images.
 The goal is to use the convenient and known standard HTML tags and just have them lazily loaded.

-# Information
-As I started developing this little package a week ago there still might be some bugs.
-PRs, feature requests and tips are always welcome.
-Enjoy.

 # Features
 * **Picture tag and IMG srcset support**
 * **Webp detection**